The Role of Session Leader

 Methodologist in the Role of Session Leader

 The methodologist is the role responsible for defining the approach used by the meeting or workshop.
-The methodologist’s role typically changes throughout the project.
+Consequently, the methodologist’s role typically changes throughout the project.
 For example, in the planning phase, the methodologist may be a strategic planner—someone who understands how to develop a consensual plan.
 In the analysis phase, the methodologist may be a process expert, a business architect, or both.
 In the design phase, the methodologist may be a workflow or design specialist.

 Meeting or workshop responsibilities include: